The State of California requires that potential student loan borrowers be told the following:

 Direct unsubsidized loans are not based on financial need or income.
 The terms are the same as for Direct subsidized loans; however the student is charged the interest on the loan beginning the day the loan is disbursed.
 Students can choose to pay the interest while they are in school or capitalize the interest (add the unpaid accumulated interest to the principal balance) until repayment begins.
 For graduate health professions students, the aggregate borrowing limit for Direct subsidized and unsubsidized loans combined is $224,000.

-Here is a loan comparison chart to help you consider the significant variables when choosing between the Grad Plus loan and a private loan.
+StudentAid.gov provides a Federal and Private Loan Comparison to help you consider the significant variables when choosing between the federal Direct Loan and private loans.
 A private loan may be less expensive depending on your credit score and whether the variable interest rate will increase before you complete repayment of the loan.
 If you would like to accept the Grad Plus loan that was offered in your aid package, complete the online application.
 The online application authorizes the federal government to complete a credit check.
 In addition to the application, the students must also complete an online master promissory note (MPN).

 PERKINS LOAN: The Perkins Loan is a 5% fixed-interest rate loan, subsidized during enrollment.
 Annual loan amounts may be limited because of demand and limited funds.
 Repayment starts nine months after graduation or withdrawal from school and may be extended over 10 years.
 Additional deferments are possible for temporary total disability or volunteer service in private, non-profit organizations, VISTA or the Peace Corps.
 Some teachers of students from low-income families and full-time teachers of children with disabilities may also qualify for partial loan cancellation.